dtolnay/mashup/README.md

 mashup = "0.1"
 ```

-Mashup works with any Rust compiler version >= 1.15.0, although versions older
+Mashup works with any Rust compiler version >= 1.15.0.
-than 1.20.0 will need to use an ever so slightly less convenient syntax.

 ## So tell me about concatenating idents